vduruiss/SROpNet/README.md

 ## 2D Diffusion with Fixed Diffusion Constant

-Here, every data sample corresponds to a solution to the 2D Diffusion equation with the same diffusion constant, but different initial states
+Here, every data sample corresponds to a solution to the 2D Diffusion equation with the same diffusion constant, but with different initial states

 https://github.com/vduruiss/SROpNet/assets/81578633/23522000-96fc-4060-b6e5-13cbd9170855